top of page

 "Spreading the Word: What Fifty Shades of Grey Means for World Literature" (published in C21 Literature)

-I have recently published a journal article on the Fifty Shades trilogy, which derives from a teaching assignment for the "Modern World Literatures" course I taught at the University of Warwick in 2015/2016.
+In 2023, I published a journal article on the Fifty Shades trilogy.
+The article was inspired by a teaching assignment for the "Modern World Literatures" course I taught at the University of Warwick in 2015/2016.
 How does the global popularity of Fifty Shades complicate our understanding of World Literature as “literary works that circulate beyond their culture of origin,” and which are “actively present within a literary system beyond that of its original culture” (Damrosch 2003)?
-By applying the practice of close reading to a novel few would call “literature,” this article uses Fifty Shades as a premise to rethink existing paradigms in the field of World Literature.
+By applying the practice of close reading to a novel few would call “literature,” this article uses Fifty Shades as a premise to rethink existing paradigms in the field of world literature.

 I have also published an op-ed piece on Fifty Shades for JSTOR Daily"Fifty Shades of Affective Labour for Capital" was published on 17 January 2018 to coincide with the release of the Fifty Shades Freed movie adaptation.